English Honors Students

 Working Title: “The Delusion of Daughterhood: Love, Guilt & Reparation

 My honors project is a creative nonfiction portfolio of three essays drawing from themes in Madeline Klein’s writings on the psychology of mother and child.
-Using personal anecdote, literature and pop culture, my portfolio explores facets of identity including daughterhood, motherhood and the construction of a home.
+Using personal anecdotes, literature and pop culture, my portfolio explores facets of identity including daughterhood, motherhood and the construction of a home.

 Headshot of Elizabeth Fortunato